sackie08133/monologue/README.md

 ## Does it actually work well?

 - The text-only classifier got **56% accuracy** guessing the right emotion out of 7 options (random guessing would be around 14%), which is roughly what published results on this dataset get.
-- I also tried adding audio into the mix, but it actually did worse — **53%** — trained on a smaller chunk of data (2,000 samples instead of the full set) and just slapping the audio and text features together instead of properly combining them.
-Went with the text-only version for the real demo since it was just better.
+- I also tried adding audio into the mix, but it actually did worse — **53%** — trained on a smaller chunk of data (2,000 samples instead of the full set)
-- The full thing works end to end: talk into the mic, it transcribes what you said, figures out the emotion, writes something in character, and reads it back to you.
-Tested it on happy, angry, sad, and neutral inputs and it holds up.
 - Takes about 5-10 seconds per response, running on a regular laptop CPU, no GPU.

 ## limits and darn failures
 - It guesses "neutral" a lot. the training data itself is skewed that way, so the model picked up the same bias.
 - Whisper sometimes mishears you, especially short phrases or anything with an accent.
-- The response model occasionally goes on a tangent since it's not huge; I cut off any half-finished sentence at the end so it doesn't just stop mid-word.
 - Nothing here was fine-tuned, it's all off-the-shelf pretrained models with a small classifier on top.
 - The audio + text combination was pretty basic. just gluing the two feature sets together, not a real fusion setup.
 - No video/vision, and no reinforcement learning, didn't get to either of those.